JimDesu/basis-lang/spec.md

-                                   ;   the witness for (NumericField, Show) then ;   resolves by the remaining precedence chain nf :: (GuiElement :: show)         ; the other contract, same machinery nf :: (FancyShow :: show)          ; WITNESS-selection &mdash; which also selects the ;   concept: a witness family has exactly one concept ;   (&sect;9.4), so naming the witness names the ;   contract nf :: show                         ; ambiguous when NumericField inhabits both Show ;   and GuiElement &mdash; error naming both concepts ;   and these remedies
+                                   ;   the witness for (NumericField, Show) then ;   resolves by the remaining precedence chain nf :: (GuiElement :: show)         ; the other contract, same machinery nf :: (FancyShow :: show)          ; WITNESS-selection — which also selects the ;   concept: a witness family has exactly one concept ;   (§9.4), so naming the witness names the ;   contract nf :: show                         ; ambiguous when NumericField inhabits both Show ;   and GuiElement — error naming both concepts ;   and these remedies
 ```